FINALISTS ANNOUNCED FOR THE HUMAN RIGHTS AWARDS!

 At the age of 13, Keeley Johnson, a young girl with an intellectual disability and autism, founded the not-for-profit organisation, Keeley’s Cause.
 Keeley’s Cause provides iPads for children living with disabilities to assist and with their education and ability to communicate.

 At the age of 17, Franklin identified a lack of inclusivity of the LGBTQIA+ community in the education systems of rural and remote areas of Australia.
 To combat this, Franklin designed a program called the Connectedness Workshop Collection to add LGBTQIA+ perspectives into rural education systems.

-Vanessa Turnbull Roberts is a proud Bundjalung woman, writer and youth leader.
-She dedicates her time to fighting against injustices that disproportionately affect her community.
-Through community activism, Vanessa draws awareness to forced adoption legalisation and the overrepresentation of Indigenous people in incarceration.
+Vanessa Turnbull Roberts is a proud Bundjalung woman, writer and leader.
+Vanessa is currently in her fifth year of Law and Social work at UNSW undertaking her thesis.
+Vanessa continues to dedicate her time to fighting against the injustices that disproportionately affect her community through community protest and leading at macro levels.
+Vanessa draws awareness to forced adoption legalisation and the overrepresentation of Indigenous people in Out Of Home Care and incarceration.

 Tony Fitzgerald Memorial Community Individual Award

 Jasmine led a successful class action case against the Northern Territory Government over unjust public housing policies for Aboriginal tenants.
 She advocates for dignified housing conditions to increase positive outcomes for Indigenous communities in rural areas.
 Jasmine’s community activism paves the way for other remote communities to replicate her success